ctp-eos/ctp-sci/Supporting CTP Energy.md

 - **Hyper-spatial energetics**
 - **Remote biological sensing**
 - **Nonlocal information transport**
-- The eventual realization of advanced **gravitic propulsion systems**
+- The eventual realization of advanced **CTP Gravitic Propulsion Systems**

 We maintain full transparency with our readers, supporters, and the scientific community at large.
 This article serves as both a **disclosure** and **support invitation** for those who wish to participate — indirectly but meaningfully — in the growth and mission of CTP Energy.